won5830/BIOS270-AU25/Data/Data.md

 **Hints:**
 - You may import classes and functions from `query_bacteria_db.py`.
 - Consider creating a **dictionary** mapping between protein IDs and their indices in h5 dataset to avoid repeated lookups using `list.index()`.

+Done